Check Availability

 • MealsBLD

-After all the hardship that you undertook to reach Lobuche, you’ll rip off the rewards for your perseverance as today is the day you will reach the Everest Base Camp.
-But before getting there, you have to trek along the rugged trails that take you to Gorak Shep in 4 hours.
+You will reach the Everest Base Camp today.
+But before getting there, you will trek along the rugged trails to Gorak Shep for 4 hours.

-Day 11:Hike up to Kalapathar (5,545m) and trek to Everest Base Camp for an overnight:
+Day 10:Explore Kala Patthar (5,545m) and trek to Everest Base Camp for an overnight

 • Max Altitude5,364m/17,559ft